cloudcompassconsulting/Hybrid-Cloud-Setup-main/README.md

 Once the Kubernetes cluster is set up, configure wildcard SSL certificates for your domain using Traefik, cert-manager, and Let's Encrypt.
 Follow these steps:

-  1. Install Traefik using Helm:
+  I. Install Traefik using Helm:

   - Add the Traefik Helm chart repository: